- Centrifugal Pumps

-- Pump Skid Systems
+- Skid Systems

 - About Us

-Slurry is any mixture of fluid, like water, and a pulverized solid.
-Slurries are used as a convenient way to handle solids in bulk in mining, steel processing, foundries, power generation, and most recently, the Frac Sand mining industry.
+Slurry is any mixture of fluid and fine solid particles.
+Examples of slurries would include: manure, cement, starch, or coal suspended in water.
+Slurries are used as a convenient way to handle solids in mining, steel processing, foundries, power generation, and most recently, the Frac Sand mining industry.

 Non-settling slurries consist of very fine particles, which give the illusion of increased apparent viscosity.
 These slurries usually have low wearing properties, but do require very careful consideration when selecting the right pump because they do not behave in the same manner as a normal liquid does.

 Settling slurries are formed by coarse particles that tend to form an unstable mixture.
 Particular attention should be given to flow and power calculations when selecting a pump.
 The majority of slurry applications are made up of coarse particles and because of this, have higher wear properties.